-As mentioned earlier, during winter, the presence of stationary wavenumbers 1 and 2 in the stratosphere is the reason for a

-- 230 weakened vortex relative to its SH winter counterpart, which enables transients to propagate into the stratosphere and perturb the vortex even further.
+- As mentioned earlier, during winter, the presence of stationary waves 1 and 2 in the stratosphere is the reason for a perturbed and weakened vortex, which enables transients to propagate into the stratosphere and perturb the vortex even further.
 Therefore, a realistic simulated mean state vortex is an important factor for upward wave propagation and vortex daily variability.
 Figure 7e shows the time evolution of the stratospheric polar vortex, represented as the 10 hPa zonal-mean zonal-wind at 60°N both in models and reanalysis.
-Consistent with the large negative bias of wave-1 $\overline{v^T^}$ in the lower stratosphere, the CMA and ISAC models simulate a too strong polar vortex.
-The NCEP model starts with a realistic - 235 vortex strength during the first week, but then diverges from observations and simulates a weaker vortex that becomes even weaker as the run progresses.
-This is congruent with the substantial positive bias of wave-1 $\overline{v^T^}$ in the lower stratosphere shown in figure 7c.
-The KMA, ECMWF and UKMO models show only small biases, which may be a result a successful simulation of wave-1 in the lower stratosphere by these models.
-Similar to the NCEP model, the CNRM-2019 model also simulates a too-weak polar vortex following the first week, but in contrast, this is possibly more due to the positive bias in - 240 wave-2 shown in figure 7d.
+Consistent with the large negative bias of wave-1 $\overline{v^T^}$ in the lower stratosphere, the CMA and ISAC - models simulate a too strong polar vortex.
+The NCEP model starts with a realistic vortex strength during the first week, but then diverges from observations and simulates a weaker vortex that becomes even weaker as the run progresses.
+This is congruent with the substantial positive bias of stationary wave-1 $\overline{v^T^}$ in the lower stratosphere shown in figure 7c.
+The KMA model, and both versions of ECMWF and UKMO models show only small biases, which may be a result a successful simulation of wave-1 in the lower stratosphere by these models.
+Similarly to the NCEP model, the CNRM-2019 model also simulates a weaker polar - 240 vortex following the first week, but in contrast, this is possibly more due to the positive bias in wave-2 shown in figure 7d.
+The CNRM-2014, however, is considerably biased towards a stronger vortex than that observed.
 Interestingly, the ECCC is unable to simulate a realistic polar vortex after the first week, despite its decently simulated waves 1-2 both in the mid-troposphere and lower stratosphere.

-Overall, the CMA, HMCR, ISAC and BoM models, i.e, those with a low resolution stratosphere (the latter three are also lowtop), struggle to simulate realistic $\overline{v^T^}$ , particularly in the stratosphere, which may be a result of poorly represented upward coupling.
-This, in turn, affects the stratospheric mean state zonal circulation, and as a consequence, temporal variability is too
+Overall, the CMA, HMCR, ISAC and BoM models, i.e, those with a low resolution stratosphere (the latter three are also low-top within the stratosphere), struggle to simulate realistic $\overline{v^T^}$ , particularly in the stratosphere, which may be a result of

-245 weak, as demonstrated in previous works (Domeisen et al., 2020b; Schwartz and Garfinkel, 2020).
-Despite its high model-top and stratospheric resolution, the NCEP and CNRM-2019 models have a too weak vortex strength during winter, which is a result of too strong wave-1 and wave-2 respectively, wave flux in the lower stratosphere.
+245 low-top within the stratosphere), struggle to simulate realistic $\overline{v^T^}$ , particularly in the stratosphere, which may be a result of poorly represented upward coupling.
+This, in turn, affects the stratospheric mean state zonal circulation, and as a consequence, temporal variability is too weak, as demonstrated in previous works (Domeisen et al., 2020b; Schwartz and Garfinkel, 2020).
+Despite its high model-top and stratospheric resolution, the NCEP and CNRM-2019 models have a too weak vortex strength during winter, which is a result of too strong wave-1 and wave-2 respectively, signal in the lower stratosphere.

 Figure 4.
-Top: anomalies from zonal mean of geopotential height (m) during week 3 for initializations during NDJF in the NCEP model at (a) 500 hPa (d) 100 hPa; (g) 50 hPa; the middle column (b,e,h) is for ERA-I subsampled to match the dates chosen for NCEP; the right column (c,f,i) is for the difference between ERA-I and NCEP; Bottom: $\omega$ (color) and zonal wind (contours) during week 3 for initializations during NDJF: (j) in the NCEP model; (k) for ERA-I to subsampled to match the dates chosen for NCEP; (i) the difference between ERA-I and NCEP; Black and magenta contours denote the stationary wavenumber-1 and wavenumber-2 components in ERA-I with contour intervals of $\pm$ 60m and $\pm$ 40m, respectively, with dashed (solid) contours representing negative (positive) anomalies; Contour intervals in panels (j) and (k) are at 30 ms-1 and 60 ms-1 and in panel (l) are at $\pm 2$ , $\pm 4$ , $\pm 6$ , $\pm 8$ and $\pm 10$ ms-1
+Top: anomalies from zonal mean of geopotential height (m) during week 3 for initializations during NDJF in the NCEP model at (a) 500 hPa (d) 100 hPa; (g) 50 hPa; the middle column (b,e,h) is for ERA-I to subsampled to match the dates chosen for NCEP; the right column (c,f,i) is for is for the difference between ERA-I and NCEP; black and magenta contours denote the stationary wavenumber-1 and wavenumber-2 components in ERA-I; Bottom: $\omega$ (color) and zonal wind (contours) during week 3 for initializations during NDJF: (j) in the NCEP model; (k) for ERA-I to subsampled to match the dates chosen for NCEP; (i) the difference between ERA-I and NCEP.